 | Write | Contact Form |

-This Settlement website is authorized by the Court, supervised by counsel to the Parties, and controlled by the Settlement Administrator approved by the Court.
+This Settlement website is authorized by the Court, supervised by counsel for the Parties, and controlled by the Settlement Administrator approved by the Court.
 This is the only authorized website for this Settlement.

 | Call | (833) 621-8556 |